curtisdunne/overtime-app/README.md

 ## Features:
 - Approval workflow
 - SMS Sending -> link to approval or overtime input
-- Administrate admin dashboard
+- x Administrate admin dashboard
-- Block non-admin and guest users
+- x Block non-admin and guest users
 - Email summary to managers for Approval
 - Needs to be documented if employee did not log overtime